Ballpark Pitch Grant

 This funding opportunity is designed to encourage inclusive public experiences that celebrate the Ballpark neighborhood, foster a sense of place, and invite the community to reimagine how the stadium can serve as a gathering space.

-Selected organizations may receive up to $10,000 to plan and deliver an event at Smith’s Ballpark during the 2026 calendar year.
+Selected organizations may receive up to 75% of event costs or a maximum of $50,000 to plan and deliver an event at the Ballpark during the 2026 calendar year.

 What We're Looking For